EldritchCometh/neural_network_jupyter/README.md

 The tutorial culminates with a real-world classification task using the MNIST dataset of handwritten digits.
 The data is loaded, preprocessed, and used to train the network, demonstrating its practical application.

-## Features

-- Modular code structure for easy understanding and extension.
-- Step-by-step demonstration of key neural network concepts.
-- Clear examples of forward propagation, backpropagation, and gradient descent.
-- Training on real datasets with visualized results.

 ## Getting Started

 ### Prerequisites